 Expert Boards and Committees are established as the need arises, giving ESF the flexibility to adapt to the changing scientific landscape.
 They provide advice and initiate strategic developments.
-The six Expert Boards and Committees are as follows:
+The five Expert Boards and Committees are as follows:

 - Committee on Radio Astronomy Frequencies (CRAF)

 - Marine Board – ESF (MB-ESF)

 - Nuclear Physics European Collaboration Committee (NuPECC)

 The ESF headquarters are in Strasbourg, France with the Marine Board Office in Ostend.
 The ESF Office is directed by the Chief Executive, who is assisted by an international staff.